A Shop You Can Trust for Inconel Machining

 Inconel Machining at Focused on Machining

-When you need Inconel machining for your aerospace applications, you need a shop like Focused on Machining that does what it takes to crack the code on challenging materials.
+When you need Inconel machining for your aerospace applications, you need an AS9100 machine shop like Focused on Machining that does what it takes to crack the code on challenging materials.

 Many of the Inconel alloys we work with have gone through an annealing process that alters the material properties to increase ductility and reduce hardness.
 In these cases, we can use our standard tooling and the special tooling we already have on hand for hard materials while carefully monitoring feeds and speeds during machining.
 However, if we’re cutting heat-treated Inconel, we need to use custom ceramic tooling that won’t break easily.